The Voynich Manuscript has not yet been decoded.

 The Script used in the Voynich Manuscript is written in a language which is undeciphered and so the Voynich Manuscript has not been decoded.

 What has also made the Voynich Manuscript diffcult to decode is that its also written from left to right with no clear punctuation.

 Even though the Voynich Manuscript Text has not been decoded, the Manuscript Script seems to follow some linguistic rule patterns which are not similar to any known European or English language.

-Although the meaning of the Script and Drawings in the Voynich Manuscript have not been deciphered, the Voynich Manuscript can be split into six different sections that may help in decoding the Voynich Manuscript.
+Although the meaning of the Script and Drawings in the Voynich Manuscript have not been decoded, the Voynich Manuscript can be split into six different sections that may help in decoding the Voynich Manuscript.

-The first section of the Voynich Manuscript deals with Herbs although the illustrations and Script cannot be linked to any known Herbs or specimens.
+The first section of the Voynich Manuscript that can be decoded deals with Herbs although the illustrations and Script cannot be linked to any known Herbs or specimens.

-This section is considered Alchemical although the symbols used in the Voynich Manuscript do not correspond with standard Alchemical symbols making it difficult to decode this section of the Voynich Manuscript.
+This section is considered Alchemical although the symbols used in the Voynich Manuscript here do not correspond with standard Alchemical symbols making it difficult to decode this section of the Voynich Manuscript.

 In this part of the Voynich Manuscript, we get what seems to be some kind of Encyclopedia of Medieval Medicine that has also defied being decoded.

 There are lots of drawings of plant leaves and roots some of which are highly exaggerated but are difficult to decode.

 This section of the Voynich Manuscript consists of circular diagrams with suns, moons, and stars including symbols of the Zodiac which are strange and difficult to understand and decode.